lydo-lang/lydo-lang.github.io/README.md

 Unless otherwise stated, the content of this page is licensed under the Creative Commons Attribution 3.0 license.

-The design of this website is Copyright (C) Nim developers.
+The design of this website is Copyright (C) Lydo developers.